appdev-lessons/ideas-tool/content.md

 You can add tables to the canvas by clicking on and dragging the green plus icon onto the canvas.

-If the table represents a "user" or someone who will sign up and sign in, check the "User Accounts?" checkbox to get a email and password column.
+If the table represents a "user" or someone who will sign up and sign in, check the "User Accounts?" checkbox to get an email and password column.

 ![](/assets/new-table.gif)
 {: .bleed-full }